kred/hiraco/README.md

 By deeply analyzing the sensor-shift characteristics of these cameras, `hiraco` operates a specialized custom native reconstruction engine to extract true sub-pixel resolution rather than relying on mathematically standard interpolations.
 It specifically targets the full optical extraction of High-Res composites.

+Project was developed exclusively using Claude 4.6 / GPT 5.4 / Gemini 3 with analysis of TIFF and ORI/ORF files and metadata only.
+No code decompilation or other techniques were used.

 ## Unrivaled Detail Retention

 `hiraco` rivals and out-performs commercial converters in resolving fine spatial details from the sensor-shift data.
 Our native FFTW deconvolution mapping successfully retrieves the crisp architecture edges originally captured by the lens.